Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day 12B: Code for minimum seconds for Mario to fire the bullet.
 Day 12I: Code for finding who will lose in competition of eating candy.
 Day 13B: Code for finding whether government provide funding or not.

+Day14B: Code for minimum steps required for covering desired stairs.
+Day15B: Code for flipping cards for making all card's position same.
+Day15I: Code for finding mountain with highest peak.